angular/angular/aio/content/start/index.md

 <div class="alert is-helpful">

-To help you get going, the following steps use predefined product data and methods from the `product-list.component.ts` file.
+To help you get going, the following steps use predefined product data from the `products.ts` file (already created in StackBlitz example) and methods from the `product-list.component.ts` file.

 </div>